 Not into water activities?
 There were daily hikes with different levels of difficulty.
 Lisa enjoyed a few of the easier hikes that didn’t involve climbing.

-My favorite option were the skiff tours we took daily to see the local wildlife up close and personal.
+My favorite daily option was the skiff tours we took daily on the Sea of Cortez to see the local wildlife up close and personal.

-We didn’t see any whales on our trip, it was a little too early in the season but we did see sea lions, dolphins and some pretty amazing birds, including the blue-footed boobie.
+We didn’t see any whales on our trip to the Sea of Cortez.
+It was a little too early in the season, but we did see sea lions, dolphins, and some pretty amazing birds, including the blue-footed boobie.

 The young sea lions were playful and came close to the skiff.
 While the older sea lions enjoyed time sleeping on the rocks.